KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 - Before class, I did a bit of work on creating a matching pairs game with React.
 I also began writing the Readme to accompany it

+### Day 63:
+- Another great guest speaker today.
+Daniel Newns gave us an excellent insight into life in tech and what he looks for when hiring junior developers.

+- We had some time to work on our portfolio websites in the afternoon.
+I dug up the wireframes we made back in week 3 and tried to iterate and improve upon it.
+I also started to code the site with mobile first responsive design in mind.